-$^{^{7}}$ This assumption is in line with what we observe in our data-set.
-Income differences between Hispanics and Non-Hispanics are shown to be large in the National Crime and Victimization Survey (see Appendix Figure A2).
-Household incomes are only available in broad intervals, but relative income differences between the two groups are at least equal to 1/4.
+&lt;sup>7 This assumption is in line with what we observe in our dataset.
+Income differences between Hispanics and non-Hispanics are shown to be large in the National Crime and Victimization Survey (see Appendix Figure A2).
+Household incomes are only available in broad intervals, but in relative terms non-Hispanics versus Hispanic income differences are at least equal to 25 percent.

-8We assume that criminals cannot observe the wealth or the legal status of potential victims but they do observe an informative signal, their ethnic group - ethnicity may be an observable characteristic due to different physical appearance or urban segregation by ethnicity.
-The US is a clear example where ethnicity, particularly being of Hispanic origin, carries some signal for the migration status.
+&lt;sup>8 We assume that criminals cannot observe the wealth or the legal status of potential victims; but they do observe an informative signal, their ethnic group-ethnicity may be an observable characteristic due to different physical appearance or urban segregation by ethnicity.
+The U.S. is a clear example of where ethnicity, particularly being of Hispanic origin, carries some signal for the migration status.

-The decision of whether to be honest or criminal is based on a comparison of the utility enjoyed in the two cases.
-The utility of honest individuals increases with their wealth and their propensity to report crimes to the police.
-This latter assumption rests on the observation that the probability that a victim of a crime receives a monetary compensation, for instance by means of the (partial) return of the stolen goods or an insurance compensation, is increasing in the reporting rate: a higher reporting rate increases the capacity to protect one's property rights.
+with their wealth and their propensity to report crimes to the police.
+This latter assumption rests on the observation that the probability that a victim of a crime receives a monetary compensation, for instance by means of the (partial) return of the stolen goods or an insurance compensation, increases with the reporting rate: A higher reporting rate increases the capacity to protect one's property rights.

 The utility of criminals depends on their ability to commit crimes.
-From this assumption it follows that only those who are skilled enough to commit offences actually choose to become criminals.
-The decision of which ethnic group to target depends on a trade-off between a larger gain when targeting natives - natives are richer on average - with a smaller expected punishment when targeting immigrants - the average reporting rate is lower among immigrants.
+From this assumption, it follows that only those who are skilled enough to commit offences actually choose to become criminals.
+The decision of which ethnic group to target depends on a trade-off between a larger gain when targeting natives-natives are richer on average-with a smaller expected punishment when targeting immigrants-the average reporting rate is lower among immigrants.
 It follows that criminals with higher criminal abilities prefer to target natives while those with a lower criminal ability commit offences primarily against immigrants.

 In the Appendix, we characterize the equilibrium choices of individuals.
 We then study how these decisions change in the case of an amnesty that legalizes a fraction of undocumented immigrants.
 The direct consequence of an amnesty is that legalized individuals do not fear the risk of deportation anymore and, therefore, increase their reporting rate.
 This fact has two effects.
-First, legalized immigrants are better able protect their property rights, and therefore their utility when honest increases - their opportunity cost of becoming criminals gets larger.
+First, legalized immigrants are better able to protect their property rights, and therefore the utility of honesty increases for them-their opportunity cost of becoming criminals gets larger.
 Second, the average reporting rate of the immigrant group increases, and such an increase is stronger the larger the number of legalized immigrants.
-The predictions of the model regarding the consequences of amnesties are the following.
+The predictions of the model regarding the consequences of amnesties are the following:

-Predictions of the model:
+Predictions of the Model